b7nguyen/docker_django_first/readme.md

 Can application run on docker and host machine?
 Yes but...
 - If database after running host already exists, thre will be credential issues. data folder must be deleted.

+Can you add a Django Debug Toolbar?
+Yes, follow instructions here. https://django-debug-toolbar.readthedocs.io/en/latest/installation.html
+- Also, be sure to have body tags.